JOHN SCHNOBRICH / UNSPLASH

 The faculty mourns Hans J. Specht

 His research began with work on atomic and nuclear physics.
 A much-noted highlight was the identification of a rotational band in 240Pu in 1972, which proved for the first time the extreme deformation of an isomer shortly before fission.
-In the course of these investigations, Hans Specht developed a large number of large-scale detectors for the detection of fission fragments and reaction products of collisions between heavy ions and thus became one of the leading experimentalists in the newly constituted field of "heavy-ion physics" with experiments at the Max Planck Institute for Nuclear Physics in Heidelberg and at the newly founded Gesellschaft für Schwerionenforschung (GSI) in Darmstadt.
+In the course of these investigations, Hans Specht developed several different large-scale detectors for the detection of fission fragments and reaction products of collisions between heavy ions and thus became one of the leading experimentalists in the newly constituted field of "heavy-ion physics" with experiments at the Max Planck Institute for Nuclear Physics in Heidelberg and at the newly founded Gesellschaft für Schwerionenforschung (GSI) in Darmstadt.

 Independently of his research in nuclear and particle physics, Hans Specht also worked with Hans-Guenter Dosch from Heidelberg on the physics of music perception and musical instruments.
 In addition to many lectures and presentations at symposia, this work has resulted in two highly regarded scientific publications in Nature Neuroscience.